Jesús Cruz

-Jesús Cruz (born April 15, 1995) is a Mexican professional baseball pitcher in the Philadelphia Phillies organization.
-He has played in Major League Baseball (MLB) for the St. Louis Cardinals and Atlanta Braves.
+Jesús Cruz (born April 15, 1995) is a Mexican professional baseball pitcher for the Saraperos de Saltillo of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the St. Louis Cardinals and Atlanta Braves.

 Career

 Sultanes de Monterrey

 Cruz began his professional career by signing with the Sultanes de Monterrey of the Mexican League on March 30, 2017.
 Cruz struggled to an 8.49 ERA in 13 appearances for Monterrey before he was released on July 1.

 St. Louis Cardinals

 On July 2, 2017, Cruz signed a minor league contract with the St. Louis Cardinals organization.
-He finished the 2017 season splitting time between three Cardinals affiliates; the Dominican Summer League Cardinals, the rookie-level GCL Cardinals, and the Low-A State College Spikes.
+He finished the 2017 season splitting time between three Cardinals affiliates; the Dominican Summer League Cardinals, the rookie-level Gulf Coast League Cardinals, and the Low-A State College Spikes.
 With the three clubs, Cruz worked to a 1.42 ERA with 30 strikeouts in 19.0 innings pitched across 15 combined appearances.
 In 2018, Cruz split the season between the Single-A Peoria Chiefs and the High-A Palm Beach Cardinals, pitching to a 7–1 record and 3.27 ERA with 104 strikeouts in 30 total games.
 He spent the 2019 season split between the Double-A Springfield Cardinals and the Triple-A Memphis Redbirds, but struggled overall to the tune of a 6.02 ERA with 89 strikeouts, a 13.1 K/9 and 6.8 BB/9 in 52 contests between the two affiliates.
 Cruz did not play in a minor league game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

-Cruz was selected to the 40-man roster and promoted to the major leagues for the first time on August 18, 2020, and same day he made his MLB debut.
-He made his major league debut that day against the Chicago Cubs, allowing two earned runs in an inning of relief.
+Cruz was selected to the 40-man roster and promoted to the major leagues for the first time on August 18, 2020 and made his MLB debut that night, allowing two earned runs in an inning of relief against the Chicago Cubs.
 He was optioned down to the alternate training site following the appearance.
 On September 1, Cruz was designated for assignment by the Cardinals after Ryan Helsley was activated off of the COVID list.
 Cruz spent the 2021 season with Triple-A Memphis, posting a 3.06 ERA with 38 strikeouts across 37 appearances.
 In the offseason, Cruz played with the Águilas de Mexicali of the Mexican Pacific League.
 On March 30, 2022, Cruz was released by the Cardinals organization.